To look at Cameron you would see an ordinary kid, but to meet him was an entirely different story.

-Cameron was extremely active in school and in the community.
-He was Captain of the Wrestling Team, Captain of the Math MACC Academic Team, participated in Choir, Drama, Track, Young Life, and Boy Scouts where he was an accomplished Eagle Scout.
+Choir, Drama, Track, and Young Life.
 In addition to attending Pulaski County High School, he also attended the Southwest Virginia Governor's School for Math and Science.

-Cameron wrote; “Kindle the fire within yourself.
+Cameron wrote “Kindle the fire within yourself.
 Use its light to stay the path.
 No matter how hard it gets stay ever cheerful.”
-This is how Cameron lived his life every day.
+This is how Cameron lived every day.